Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

 ![](https://cloud.githubusercontent.com/assets/9350951/8604866/7d29b970-2681-11e5-852f-edcb938c434a.png)

-Well done, we have achieved hosting a asp.net locally using IIS, standalone (web) and a Kestrel server.
+Well done, we have achieved hosting a ASP.NET Web API locally using IIS Express, a standalone server and a Kestrel server.
 Further we adjusted the ASP.NET configuration and used some new C# language feature.

 Next we will see, how to deploy the application to a local Docker Machine running in VirualBox.